 Changes in APT 2020.2 release

 APT version 2020.1.1, was released in January 2020, and a patch release, APT 2020.1.2 was released in February in support of preliminary work toward the JWST cycle 1 call for proposals.
-However, a number of updates have been made for APT 2020.2, which was released to the community on March 10, 2020, and is the official APT version for Cycle 1.
+However, a number of updates were made for APT 2020.2, which was released to the community on March 10, 2020.
 This article lists the changes of most interest to the user community.

-Changes of significant interest to proposers in APT 2020.2 compared to earlier releases are listed below:
+Changes of significant interest to proposers that occurred in APT 2020.2 compared to earlier releases are listed below:

 Overhead/Timing Changes: Additional work has occurred to improve the fidelity of overheads.
 APT 2020.2 may now report less "Charged Time" than in previous versions due to improved estimates of Small Angle Maneuvers (SAMs).
 For example, the overhead for a 20" SAM will decrease from ~86 seconds to ~60 seconds to reflect two efficiency enhancements that will be implemented before Cycle 1 observing begins.
 Observations that include many dithers or other small motions thus may see a significant decrease in charged time.